vitalii-karpiv/kuzco-crm/api-doc/image/get-image.md

 # Get Image

 Retrieves a specific image by its ID.
-This endpoint redirects to a signed URL for the image.
+This endpoint redirects to the public S3 URL for the image.

 ## Endpoint